 Paper Tiger: Music lovers can find it all here: indie, punk, noise, hardcore, hip-hop, electronic, country, and, really everything.
 Paper Tiger has a best-in-class sound system, bar program, and a great space to hang out right on the North Saint Mary’s Strip.
 If you love watching music, hop on over.

-Paseo del Rio (Riverwalk): At the heart of San Antoni tourism stands the San Antonio Riverwalk or Paseo del Rio.
+Paseo del Rio (Riverwalk): At the heart of San Antonio tourism stands the San Antonio Riverwalk or Paseo del Rio.
 This stretch of downtown is full of restaurants, shops, and various tours.
-The Riverwalk is a must-see for those who visit San Antonio!

-San Antonio Botanical Gardens: The San Antonio Botanical Garden is a 38-acre, non-profit botanical garden in San Antonio, Texas, United States, and the city’s official botanical garden.
+San Antonio Botanical Gardens: The San Antonio Botanical Garden is a 38-acre, non-profit garden; the city’s official botanical garden.
 Visitors and Texas natives alike will enjoy the Texas Native Trail that showcases the diverse regions that make up the second largest state of the United States.
 The garden includes the carriage house bistro and hosts events regularly, such as the annual Brews and Blooms.

 San Antonio Missions Baseball: The San Antonio Missions are a minor league baseball team, which plays in the Texas League, is the Double-A affiliate of the San Diego Padres major-league club.
 Opened in 1994, the Nelson W. Wolff Municipal Stadium seats over 6,200 fans and holds more than 9,000.
 While the team’s official mascot is “Ballapeño”, a baseballing jalapeno, the puffy taco always helps support the team.